Perspective | Tech predictions for 2019: It gets worse before it gets better

 Apple is going to squeeze more money from you

 But as Apple pushes deeper into entertainment, it’s going to need a few frenemies to get its content out of iPhones and onto the biggest screens in our homes.
 The Apple TV streaming box is not nearly as dominant in homes as Roku and smart TVs from Samsung and others.
 Apple doesn’t have a reputation for playing well with others, but already, in December, it took the once-unthinkable step of making Apple Music work with Amazon’s top-selling Echo speakers.
-(Amazon’s CEO Jeffrey P. Bezos also owns The Washington Post.)
+(Amazon chief executive Jeffrey P. Bezos owns The Washington Post.)

 Riding an electric scooter around town is fun — at first.
-But as cities across the U.S. have learned this year, they’re also vandalization targets, a sidewalk nuisance and an injury risk.
+But as cities across the United States have learned this year, they’re also vandalism targets, a sidewalk nuisance and an injury risk.

 More modes of transportation are an urban necessity, and less reliance on cars is a good thing.
-But app-enabled scooters are the buzzy transportation idea most likely idea to fizzle out because ultimately too many people don’t feel comfortable riding them.
+But app-enabled scooters are the buzzy transportation idea most likely idea to fizzle out, because ultimately too many people don’t feel comfortable riding them.
 Until dramatic street design changes make it safer for small electric devices, shared bicycles make more sense.
-And even then, that’s still a fraction of the people in the U.S. who would rather take an Uber car to their next meeting.
+And even then, that’s still a small fraction of the people in the United States who would rather take an Uber car to their next meeting.

-The year ahead is supposed to bring initial public offerings from some of the most iconic tech start-ups of the last decade: Uber, Lyft, Airbnb and Pinterest.
+The year ahead is supposed to bring initial public offerings from some of the most well-known tech start-ups of the last decade: Uber, Lyft, Airbnb and Pinterest.
 But I don’t expect Silicon Valley will be partying like it’s 1999.
 Right now, market conditions are so bad that only the most desperate for cash would pull the trigger in the next few months.
-(The Nasdaq composite, which contains a lot of tech stocks, has lost about 19 percent from its August high.)
+(The Nasdaq composite index, which contains a lot of tech stocks, has lost about 20 percent from its August high.)

 “The IPO market may not be open for business for the first part of the year,” says Kathleen Smith, principal at Renaissance Capital.
 “It’s possible that many won’t get done, and those that do get done will be at lower valuations.”

-Many of these companies haven’t been forced to focus on profitability as they’ve been propped up by private investors for years.
+Many of these companies haven’t been forced to focus on profitability because they’ve been propped up by private investors for years.
 A new focus on profits could well require higher prices for customers.

 And then there’s a hardware problem: The first devices that can take advantage of these networks are just WiFi hotspots.
 Apple will wait until at least 2020 to put 5G into iPhones, according to leaks.
 Samsung has promised it will release a 5G-compatible smartphone at some point in 2019, but the increased demands of the new network are likely to drain the battery quickly.